Cordonnière History, Family Crest & Coats of Arms

 The name Cordonnière belongs to the early history of France, in that much fought over region of Normandy.
 It is a product of the family's residency in Normandy, where this eminent family was established in a seigniory, which was erected in 1694 for de la Motte.

 Early Origins of the Cordonnière family

-Another 137 words (10 lines of text) covering the years 1688 and 1696 are included under the topic Early Cordonnière History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cordonnière research.
+Another 69 words (5 lines of text) covering the years 1688 and 1696 are included under the topic Early Cordonnière History in all our PDF Extended History products and printed products wherever possible.